-M Ali Siddiqi analyses a double-edged sword
+M Ali Siddiqi analyses a Risks posed by social media

-It speaks volumes about the inborn naiveté of the human race that it took a tremendously effective communication tool described as social media very lightly.
+It speaks volumes about the Risks posed by social media & inborn naiveté of the human race that it took a tremendously effective communication tool described as social media very lightly.
 When it came to the anvil it was thought of as a child’s play and was more often treated as a part-time excursion that could be taken advantage of in a state of leisure.
 Not only that social media was taken lightly but it was treated as a source of entertainment at no extra cost and hardly any complications.
 People paid little attention to its vast tentacles and the reach it commanded without much effort and came easy in the grip of its users.
 In the beginning social media users gladly shared their stories and tried to keep it entertaining by employing humour as much as could be done.
 Social media was rated as an innocuous platform for exchanging pleasantries and was more of a wishing-well phenomenon.
 It was treated as an innocuous communication exchange mechanism bringing people together in harmony and good humour.

 Suddenly the shape, content and intent of the social media transformed into a biting and bitter source of vital information conveyed to its users during the violent Arab Spring.
 The entire context of social media took a new turn during the Arab Spring when it became a vital communication tool documenting the legendary callousness of well-entrenched Arab regimes.
 It also exposed the vice-like grip of deeply entrenched ruling elites in the Arab world who were unwilling to grant the people equal rights and some share in governance.
 The changed usage of social media took an unusual turn and it soon became a very strong basis for airing candid views and denouncing unacceptable behaviour.
 Very soon its impact was felt far and wide and its approach spread out into all spheres of existence.